 Prevention of MOH is through a medication overuse management plan.
 You should work on this with either your neurologist or GP.

 Important to remember:

-- Try to limit use of medications for acute treatment to less than two-three times per week if you can.
+- Try to limit the use of medications for acute treatment to less than two-three times per week if you can.